schr0841/cnn_project/README.md

 <img width="875" alt="Screenshot 2024-09-08 173359" src="https://github.com/user-attachments/assets/457282e9-2418-41e3-afaf-6554c509089f">
 <img width="854" alt="Screenshot 2024-09-08 173504" src="https://github.com/user-attachments/assets/94c12058-bc1e-420e-a0f3-ed0e73dc0a18">

+When it comes to evaluating the three models, evaluate the first and second models (the submodels) on the unseen testing_set dataset to get unbiased performance metrics.
+To evaluate the ensemble model, average the predictions from the first and second models on the testing_set.
+Then extract the labels from the testing_set.
+Estimating ensemble loss and ensemble accuracy then becomes a matter of requesting ensemble_model.evaluate(ensemble_predictions, y_test).

+# Chaining Models
-When CHAINING models, specify data augmentation and rescaling only in first model, not in second When ENSEMBLING model, either apply data augmentation and rescaling outside of the models or within both models
+When chaining two models, specify data augmentation and rescaling only in first model, not the in second.

 # Conclusions and Results